19bufordcarl/CarlRPG/Myth & Shadow/Items/Individual Item Cards/Armors/Armor Properties/Heavy Armor Property.md

 1. [Strength](../../../../Player%20Characters/Chosen%20Statistics/Strength.md) *or*
 2. [Constitution](../../../../Player%20Characters/Chosen%20Statistics/Constitution.md)

+Additionally, neither of those scores can be negative.

 Alternatively, you can wear armor with this property if you have an [Ability Score](../../../../Player%20Characters/Chosen%20Statistics/Ability%20Scores.md) of *at least* 5 for:

 1. [Strength](../../../../Player%20Characters/Chosen%20Statistics/Strength.md) *and*